 - For quick, nutritious soup, puree boiled carrots and potatoes in a blender or food processor, then add herbs and spices to taste.
 This soup can be served hot or cold.

-- Spiced carrot sticks are a different way to present an old favorite on your platters or on your dinner plate.
+- Spiced carrot sticks are a different way to present an old favourite on your platters or on your dinner plate.
 Soak the carrot sticks in hot water spiced with chilli or cayenne, coriander & cumin seeds and salt.
 Allow to cool, drain and serve.

 - Roast chunks of carrot or whole baby carrots after tossing in oil, garlic and balsamic or fruit vinegar.

 - Everyone loves a chip so use carrots instead of your normal potato or kumara.
 Cut into long chunks or strips and cook as you would potato wedges or chunky chips adding your favourite seasoning (cajun, lemon pepper, tuscan, etc).